Lois Shepherd

 Lois Shepherd is the Wallenborn Professor of Biomedical Ethics at the School of Medicine’s Center for Health Humanities and Ethics and a Professor of Law and Public Health Sciences.
 She is an expert in the fields of health law and bioethics.
 Joining the faculty of the University of Virginia in 2008, she has a primary appointment in the School of Medicine’s Department of Public Health Sciences and a secondary appointment in the School of Law.
 She is based in the Center for Health Humanities and Ethics, where she directs the Center’s programs in medicine and law and is a co-director of Studies in Reproductive Ethics and Justice.

-Professor Shepherd’s scholarly and teaching interests focus on legal and ethical issues in reproduction, at the end of life, human subjects research, organ transplantation, disability, professionalism, and theoretical foundations of bioethics.
-She is the co-author of Bioethics and the Law (Wolters Kluwer), now in its fourth edition (2019) and the author of If That Ever Happens to Me: Making Life and Death Decisions After Terri Schiavo (UNC Press, 2008).
+She is the co-author of a leading legal bioethics casebook, Bioethics and the Law (Wolters Kluwer), now in its fifth edition (2019) and the author of If That Ever Happens to Me: Making Life and Death Decisions After Terri Schiavo (UNC Press, 2008).
 She regularly publishes in law reviews, medical journals, and bioethics journals.
 Recent work appears in the Journal of Law, Medicine, and Ethics, the American Journal of Bioethics, the Hastings Center Report, and Bioethics.
+In 2018, Professor Shepherd became a Public Voices fellow with the Op-Ed Project, and has published op-eds in numerous popular media outlets.

 Shepherd has served on the UVA Health System’s ethics committee and institutional review board for over a decade.
 In 2013-2015, she chaired a University task force on non-tenure track faculty that led to the implementation of major policy reforms relating to career advancement, job security, and status for the General Faculty at UVA.